wwang-chcn/ONTraC/tutorials/parameters.md

   -h, --help            show this help message and exit

   IO:
-    -d DATASET, --dataset=DATASET
-                        This options will be deprecated in V3.
-Please use --meta-input instead.
     --meta-input=META_INPUT
                         Meta data file in csv format.
 Each row is a cell and each column is a meta data.
 The first column should be the cell name.
 Coordinates (x, y) and sample should be included.
 Cell type is optional.
     --exp-input=EXP_INPUT
                         Normalized expression file in csv format.
 Each row is a cell and each column is a gene.
 The first column should be the cell name.
 If not provided, cell type should be included in the meta data file.
     --embedding-input=EMBEDDING_INPUT
                         Embedding file in csv format.
 The first column should be the cell name.
     --decomposition-cell-type-composition-input=DECOMPOSITION_CELL_TYPE_COMPOSITION_INPUT
                         Decomposition outputed cell type composition of each spot in csv format.
 The first column should be the spot name.
     --decomposition-expression-input=DECOMPOSITION_EXPRESSION_INPUT
                         Decomposition outputed expression of each cell type in csv format.
 The first column should be the cell type name corresponding to the columns name of decomposition outputed cell type composition.
     --preprocessing-dir=PREPROCESSING_DIR
                         Directory for preprocessing outputs.
     --GNN-dir=GNN_DIR   Directory for the GNN output.